TULiberalArts/Creative-Writing/pages/student-life.md

 # custom variables
 sidebar: false
 ---
 The Creative Writing MFA program encourages its students to get outside the classroom and find their inspiration everywhere they can.
-Students can confer with our [visiting writers]((#visiting-writers-program), work as editors and manuscript readers for our online literary journal, [_TINGE Magazine_](#tinge Magazine), join the Graduate English Association, become a recipient of a [creative writing scholarship](#creative-writing-scholarships) or attend a number of [Philadelphia reading series](#local-philadelphia-reading-series).
+Students can work as editors and manuscript readers for our online literary journal, [_TINGE_ Magazine](#tinge-magazine), join the Graduate English Association, become a recipient of a [creative writing scholarship](#creative-writing-scholarships) or attend a number of [Philadelphia reading series](#local-philadelphia-reading-series).

+## _Tinge_ Magazine
-[_TINGE Magazine_](http://www.tingemagazine.org/), Temple University’s online literary journal, is usually published twice a year, in the spring (May) and in the fall (December).
+[_TINGE_ Magazine](http://www.tingemagazine.org/), Temple University’s online literary journal, is usually published twice a year, in the spring (May) and in the fall (December).
 The journal is edited by the graduate students of Temple’s MFA Program in Creative Writing and has an open submission policy.

 ## Graduate English Association
 The [Graduate English Association](https://sites.temple.edu/gradenglish/) is an organization for all graduate students in the English department, regardless of program (Literature or Creative Writing) or funding status (fellowship, GA, TA or otherwise).
 The organization conducts regular monthly meetings, and its purpose is to make recommendations to the faculty on departmental issues (instructor training, program changes, etc.) and to enrich the graduate experience with developmental workshops and social events.